In This Article

 Long-Layered Pixie With Side Part

-"[Julianne Hough] wears this look well by having a subtle side part that is placed more deeply to one side," says Rivera.
-She explains, "Here, extra-long layers are then pulled directly from the back of her crown forward and swooped across her face creating a fun and casual look.
-The extra volume this look generates works well for Julianne’s petite features.
-To get this look, use styling mousse and a large round brush to create volume and to direct the hair."
-We're fans of Tigi Catwalk Strong Hold Mousse ($10) and T3 Professional Round Volume Brush 3'' ($40), respectively.
+Julianne Hough proves how the right parting—in this case, a deep side one—can do wonders.
+Rivera explains how extra-long layers pulled directly from the back of the crown forward and swooped across create a fun and casual look.
+"Use styling mousse and a large round brush to create volume and to direct the hair," she adds.
+We're fans of Tigi Catwalk Strong Hold Mousse ($11) and T3 Professional Round Volume Brush 3'' ($40), respectively.

 Accessorized, Choppy Pixie

 Cara Delevingne has had many head-turning hair moments.
 Here, she combines a traditional bang with a choppy pixie for a beautiful face-framing style.
 "Working with contrasts, the black headband really pops in her platinum hair," comments Rivera.
 To replicate Delevingne's 'do, she instructs, "Blow-dry hair forward using root boost to create lift and combing [bangs] to one side with a wide-tooth comb.
 Use fingers to tousle the hair at the roots with the exception of the bangs.
 Finish by adding a headband and spritz of Clutch Hairspray ($17) for hold."

 Jodie Turner-Smith stands out with this modern take on Hollywood glamour style.
 We love the contrast between her shaved sides and sleek retro S-waves.
 You'll need a strong-hold styling gel like the aptly named Davines This is a Strong Hold Cream Gel ($25) to replicate this look.